-Once you have a modified_config.json, add the lifecycle organization policy (as listed in orglevelEndpoints.json) using this command:
+Then, add the lifecycle organization policy (as listed in orglevelEndpoints.json) to a file called modified_config.json using this command:

 If every ordering service organization performs their own channel edit, they can edit the configuration without needing further signatures (by default, the only signature needed to edit parameters within an organization is an admin of that organization).
 If a different organization proposes the update, then the organization being edited will need to sign the channel update request.